Mic92/sops-nix/README.md

 $ niv add Mic92/sops-nix
 ```

-  Than add the following to your configuration.nix in the `imports` list:
+  Then add the following to your configuration.nix in the `imports` list:

 ```nix
 {